-If, for any month, the pool balance is less than the minimum pool balance, Chase Card Funding will be required to transfer additional credit card receivables or collateral certificates to the issuing entity or, if applicable, Chase Card Funding will be required to increase the invested amount of an existing collateral certificate as described in "Sources of Funds to Pay the Notes-Addition of Assets" and "-Increases in the Invested Amount of an Existing Collateral Certificate."
+If, for any month, the pool balance is less than the minimum pool balance, Chase Card Funding will be required to transfer additional credit card receivables or collateral certificates to the issuing entity or, if applicable, Chase Card Funding will be required to increase the invested amount of an existing collateral certificate as described in "Sources of Funds to Pay the Notes-Addition of Assets" and "Sources of Funds to Pay the Notes-Increases in the Invested Amount of an Existing Collateral Certificate."
 When Chase Card Funding's obligation to the issuing entity is triggered, JPMorgan Chase Bank will be required to designate additional credit card accounts from which receivables would be transferred to Chase Card Funding, transfer additional collateral certificates to Chase Card Funding or increase the invested amount of any existing collateral certificate.